You always have the option to opt out and stop contributing to your 401(k). However, see below for some things to consider before making the change:

-- Pre-tax contributions: With normal savings or investment accounts, you pay taxes on the money you’re saving – and you’ll pay taxes on the earnings of the money you’re saving.
-In contrast, your 401(k) contributions are taken from your paycheck before taxes, and any earnings will grow tax-deferred.
+- Unlike normal savings or investment accounts, you pay taxes on the money you’re saving and on any earnings gained.
+In contrast, your pre-tax 401(k) contributions are taken from your paycheck before taxes, and any earnings will grow tax-deferred.

-- Immediate tax savings: 401(k) contributions can reduce your taxable income, lowering the amount of income taxes you pay in the year you contribute to the plan.
-Very few other types of accounts can offer this tax advantage.
+- 401(k) contributions can reduce your taxable income and lower the amount of income taxes you pay in the year you contribute to the plan.

-- Bankruptcy & Creditor Protection: Your 401(k) account assets are protected in the event of bankruptcy or judgment creditors.
-Traditional savings or investment accounts don’t offer this security.
+- Your 401(k) account assets are protected in the event of bankruptcy or judgment creditors.